======================================================================

 =======================================

-The fission product yields of europium isotopes are low near the top
+The fission product yields of europium isotopes are low, as they are

-As with other lanthanides, many isotopes of europium, especially those
+As with other lanthanides, many isotopes of europium have high cross

-cross sections for neutron capture, often high enough to be neutron
+sections for neutron capture, often high enough to be neutron poisons.

 Thermal neutron capture cross sections